 Local coach strives to improve upon the past

-by James Stewart, Staff Writer
+by James Stewart, Sports Beat Manager

 In the lives of all athletes, there is usually a coach or two that completely change your life for the better, but not in this case.